-We have examined the accompanying forecasted statements of estimated funding and uses (the Forecast) of the District of Columbia Highway Trust Fund (the Fund), for the years ending September 30, 2021 through September 30, 2025 with comparative historical amounts for the year ended September 30, 2020, based on guidelines for the presentation of a forecast established by the American Institute of Certified Public Accountants (AICPA).
-The Fund's management is responsible for preparing and presenting the forecast in accordance with the guidelines for presentation of a forecast established by the AICPA.
-Our responsibility is to express an opinion on the forecast based on our examination.
+We have examined the accompanying forecasted statements of estimated funding and uses (the Forecast) of the District of Columbia Highway Trust Fund (the Fund), for the years ending September 30, 2022 through September 30, 2026 with comparative historical amounts for the year ended September 30, 2021, based on guidelines for the presentation of a forecast established by the American Institute of Certified Public Accountants (AICPA).
+The Fund's management is responsible for preparing and presenting the forecast in accordance with the guidelines for presentation of a forecast based on our examination.